Q: Do I need to register for transportation?

 A: There are no reduced fees for one way use of the service (morning or afternoon).
 Transportation services are based on the daily student count.
 Costs do not change for children who ride the bus only one way or do not ride every day.
 There are no reduced fees for part-time riders.

-Q: What about daycare?
+Q: What if my child attends daycare?

-A: The district will follow existing policy and administrative procedure.
+A: The District will follow existing policy and administrative procedure.
 If your daycare is within a fee option zone, you may pay for service.
 The same goes for a safety zone: If your daycare is within a designated safety zone, bus transportation will be provided.

 Q: Are there alternate stops?

 A: We will follow existing policy and administrative procedure.

 Q: What are the rules for Intra-district Enrollment?